Producer: Right, but then money happened.

 - Iconic Sequel Song: A song introduced in the sequel rises to become iconic to the franchise.

 - Immediate Sequel: A sequel where the plot picks up immediately after the previous part.

 - Interquel: A sequel set between two previous installments; also sometimes used for a sequel that takes place during a previous installment.

-- Legendary in the Sequel: When the main character from a prior work is made into a legend.
+- Legendary in the Sequel: When the main character from a prior work is made into an in-universe legend.

 - Numbered Sequels: When a sequel title has a number.

-- Oddly Named Sequel 2: Electric Boogaloo: Weird sequel subtitle.
+- Oddly Named Sequel 2: Electric Boogaloo: Weird sequel title or subtitle.

 - Pandering to the Base: Doing what fans want instead of what the creators and executives want.

 - P.O.V.
 Sequel: Same story as told by a different character.